EternalBytes/EternalBytes/README.md

 I'm a programmer who likes to study about blockchain, cryptography, backend and frontend development.
 My focus is to work as a backend developer.

-Currently, I'm studying backend development and Bitcoin, Bitcoin Cash and eCash blockchain programming in order to master it and help future projects on these blockchains.
+Currently, I'm studying backend development and Bitcoin, Bitcoin Cash and eCash blockchain programming in order to master it and help to build future projects on these blockchains.

 <b>My stack</b>